Caduceus

 chain — not a per-user address — embedding the

-bridge-id in the memo (e.g. Bitcoin
+bridge-id in the transaction (Arweave tag, Bitcoin

-OP_RETURN).
-One address serves every user; the
+One address serves every user; the binding registry plus the

-binding registry plus the memo disambiguate who sent what.
+embedded id disambiguate who sent what.

 Finalize